The

 beneath the trees of the village, somewhere quite close to where her brother

 had been buried may years before.
-But because they didn’t have gravestones
+Because they didn’t have gravestones

-or makers it was hard to be sure.
+or markers it was hard to be sure.
 Afterwards, he stopped crying.
 He let

 his hearts mend.
 He took consolation in the family they had made together.

 But he stood by what he had said.
-And one day he and Dominic pulled down
+One day he and Dominic pulled down the

-the planks that for so long had hidden the TARDIS.
-It was strange to see
+planks that for so long had hidden the TARDIS.
+It was strange to see it

 “Will it work still?”
 Dominic asked.